From speed to smart

 Smart technology for exciting projects!

-Several parties have joined forces into what has become a co-creation project.
+Several parties (like Devoteam and Reniver) have joined forces into what has become a co-creation project.
 The goal of the project is to create a digital twin for each individual battery.
 Why?
 Because by clustering all the data during the whole life cycle of the production process, you get an instant view on all the related information of a specific product, such as its bill of material, suppliers, raw materials, routing lines, production teams, and so on.

 Human data analysts are unable to analyze this large amount of data points.
 Not only the large data set, but also the high speed at which data is processed, requires the help from machine learning techniques.
 More specifically, supervised learning will help to discover which trends and settings repeatedly appear when erroneous products are being produced.
 During the production of a new batch of batteries, algorithms can indicate when there is a higher chance for errors or quality issues by making all parameters intelligible.